jayceeyili/DataStructure-Algorithm_Practices/README.md

+## Useful Practices for myself
+Keep adding more...
 ## ES2015+ support

 Spectator supports ES2015+ by transpiling files with [Babel](https://babeljs.io/).
 Any JavaScript feature included in the [latest preset](https://babeljs.io/docs/plugins/preset-latest/) can be used in a toy problem.
 The tradeoff for this support is that error messages can sometimes be a bit more obscure and/or line numbers in the stack trace don't map precisely to their original line numbers.